francheska-guzman/tweedr/readme.md

 ### Description

-This is a General Assembly's group homework to practice the front-end and back-end of a web application, as well practice GitHub as a group by creating branches and delegating tasks for each contributor.
+This is a General Assembly's group homework to practice the front-end and back-end of a web application, as well practice project workflow.

 ### React Components